This

 (feminine, Genesis 12:10).

-Does the Book of Abraham then suggest
+The Book of Abraham seems to suggest

 that descendents of Ham intermingled; so that kings of